pra-navi/tp/docs/DraftUserGuide.md

 ### 8. Adding a task: `addTask`

-Adds a task, to your task list.
+Adds a task to your task list.

 Format: